-Requests for additional score reports must be submitted using the score report request process provided at ADA.org/ADAT.
+Requests for additional score reports must be submitted by signing in (ADA.org/DENTPIN) and going to the "Requests" tab.
 Additional fees apply when sending reports to programs or other recipients not selected at the time of application.
 The ADAT application includes a list of potential results recipients.
 Once a candidate submits an ADAT application, the list of designated recipients is considered final.
 The list cannot be edited or cancelled after it has been submitted.

 Fees for additional requests are nonrefundable and nontransferable.
-DTS suggests candidates send official scores to each advanced dental education program they are considering applying to, even if the candidate has not yet completed the applications to these programs.
+DTS suggests candidates send official scores to each advanced dental education program they are considering applying to, even if the candidate has not yet completed applications to these programs.